zyf0717/zyf0717.github.io/_posts/2026-06-09-marginal-economics-agentic-ai.markdown

 Increasingly complex tasks will trigger more tool calls, context retrieval, intermediate reasoning steps, and validation loops.
 An unclear task does not merely consume more tokens; it can send the system down the wrong branch entirely, especially when the goal, success criteria, operating boundary, or definition of “good enough” is left undefined.

-In human terms, this resembles a client telling a consultant to “look into it” without any concrete requirements.
+This is the equivalent of a client telling a consultant to “look into it” without any concrete requirements.
 The consultant may work harder, run more analyses, and produce a longer report.
-And in the end, the output may still be unsatisfactory.
+But as we know all too well, the output may still be unsatisfactory.

 ## Autonomy as Spend